Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

 ### `polymer lint` {#lint}

-Analyze your project for syntax errors, missing imports, bad databinding expressions and more.
+Analyze your project for syntax errors, missing imports, bad databinding expressions and more. `polymer lint` helps with identifying issues across your HTML, JS, and CSS based on an in-depth analysis of web components in source code.
+It does not reinvent the wheel though, it focuses on issues specific to web components and Polymer, so it is a good adjunct to other tools like [`eslint`](http://eslint.org/) and [`htmlhint`](http://htmlhint.com/).

 Use it like so: